80th Infantry Division "La Spezia": World War II

 The 80th Infantry Division "La Spezia" was activated in Pisa on 15 November 1941 and consisted of the 125th and 126th infantry regiments, and the 80th Artillery Regiment.
 As a division raised during the war the La Spezia did not have its own regimental depots and therefore its regiments were raised by the depots of the 20th Infantry Division "Friuli" and 44th Infantry Division "Cremona": the 125th Infantry Regiment "La Spezia" was raised in Livorno on 5 November 1941 by the 88th Infantry Regiment "Friuli" and the 126th Infantry Regiment "La Spezia" was raised in Pisa on 5 November 1941 by the 22nd Infantry Regiment "Cremona", while the 80th Artillery Regiment "La Spezia" was raised in Pisa by the 7th Artillery Regiment "Cremona".

 The division was earmarked for the planned invasion of Malta and moved in June 1942 to Apulia in Southern Italy to be near the air bases from which it would depart for Malta.
 After the operation was canceled the division was flown from 1 October 1942 to Libya, where it deployed to Brega ed El Agheila by early November.
 After the Second Battle of El Alamein Axis forces, including the La Spezia, were driven westwards by the victorious British Eighth Army.
-The La Spezia retreated to Tarhuna-Al-Khums on 2-14 January 1943, to Tripoli-Zawiya on 15-19 January 1943, and finally to the Mareth Line in Tunisia between 20 January to 4 February 1943.
+The La Spezia retreated to Tarhuna-Al-Khums on 2–14 January 1943, to Tripoli-Zawiya on 15–19 January 1943, and finally to the Mareth Line in Tunisia between 20 January and 4 February 1943.

 On 23 February the German-Italian units on the Mareth Line entered the Italian 1st Army.
 On 6 March 1943 the La Spezia participated in the Battle of Medenine, and ten days later in the Battle of the Mareth Line.
 During the latter battle the division lost half of its strength and on 25 March the division retreated together with the other Axis forces to the prepared defensive position at Wadi Akarit.
-On 6-7 April 1943 the British Eighth Army broke through the Axis line in the Battle of Wadi Akarit and the Italian 1st Army was forced to withdraw Enfidaville.
+On 6–7 April 1943 the British Eighth Army broke through the Axis line in the Battle of Wadi Akarit and the Italian 1st Army was forced to withdraw Enfidaville.

 While the British Eighth Army and Italian 1st Army at Enfidaville remained static, to their North Allied forces overran German and Italian defenses and took Bizerte and Tunis.
 By 12 May 1943 the remaining 80,000 men of the Italian 1st Army were surrounded and the next day its commanding officer General Giovanni Messe surrendered his army to British General Bernard Freyberg.
 The La Spezia was officially declared lost on the 13 May 1943.